beanarine/beanarine/README.md

-- 👋 Hi, I’m @hy-fy
+- 👋 Hi, I’m bean
-- 👀 I’m interested in ruining capitalists' livelihoods.
+- 👀 I'm interested in building community owned and run services.
-- 🌱 I’m currently learning app development.
+- 🌱 I’m currently learning front-end design, Svelte, and
 - 💞️ I’m not looking to collaborate.. yet!
+I want to get further on my own projects first.
-- 📫 Don't try to reach me yet.
+- 📖 I'm reading Emma Goldman and Mary Jones.

 <!---
 hy-fy/hy-fy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.